Techtonica/Placement_Interview/README.md

 - You can use a text editor of your choice.
 - Full screen-sharing will be required, not individual windows or tabs.
 - Notification statements about eligibility for placement will be announced via individual slack messages on the Monday following final interview with STEM week, prior to a cohort channel message.
 The individual message will include a statement of placement eligibility or placement ineligibility, scores will not be included.

-## Conclusion

-This technical interview format serves as a critical component in a comprehensive evaluation process that mirrors industry standards while providing additional depth.
-By combining project-based screening, live technical assessment, and ongoing culture fit evaluation through program participation, we create a more thorough and fair assessment that prepares participants for their future careers while providing meaningful evaluation data.